rbrtotavio/rbrtotavio/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-A Personal Mobile Projectt (Flutter/Firestore).
+A Personal Mobile Project (Flutter/Firestore).
 - 🌱 I’m currently learning ...
 Computational Photography
 - 👯 I’m looking to collaborate on ... .NET Projects
 - 🤔 I’m looking for help with ...
 Backend Development